This is the page for the original Peacemaker Christopher Smith.

 Christopher Smith grew up the only child of an army officer turned statesman father and a research scientist mother.
 His skill at flying fighter aircraft, interest in science and wealth came from them both.
 Smith, himself, became a pacifist diplomat working as a U.S. Peace Envoy for the Geneva Arms Conference.

-A hero of his own While trying to nullify an international madman named Bork, Smith discovers simple diplomacy wouldn’t work.
+While trying to nullify an international madman named Bork, Smith discovers simple diplomacy wouldn’t work.
 Smith loved peace so much that he was willing to fight for it.
 When more diplomatic means failed, Smith adopted the identity of Peacemaker to use more extreme tactics in his quest for peace.
 Using his hobby as a master weapons builder, Smith crafted a costume and developed numerous non-lethal weapons for his Peacemaker identity.
 Bork confronted Smith in the air by firing missiles at him.
 Smith managed to redirect those missiles and blew up the jet bomber Bork was in.
 From that point on Smith would use the Peacemaker identity whenever he felt it was needed.

 Smith operated from his private chateau in the Swiss Alps.
 The cliffs below his home secretly concealed his activities as the Peacemaker.